A-08884

 Plain Language

-For high-risk AI systems already deployed when the article takes effect, developers and deployers receive an 18-month grace period to file their first report and associated audit.
-After the initial filing, developers must report annually and deployers every two years.
-This transitional provision gives existing operators more time than the six-month window that applies to newly developed or deployed systems under § 88(3)-(4).
+For high-risk AI systems already in deployment when the law takes effect, developers and deployers have an 18-month grace period to complete and file their first report and associated audit.
+After the first filing, developers must file annually and deployers must file biennially.
+This transitional provision applies only to pre-existing deployments — new deployments after the effective date follow the standard six-month timeline under § 88(3)–(4).

 Statutory Text